FoxyTheOne/TMS_MusicGalleryApp/README.md

 # TMS_MusicGalleryApp
-It is a repository for homework - making a login screen of an application.
+It is a repository for homework - making an application.
 My tasks:

 Homework 01.
 1. Use software architectural patten - MVVM